turbopuffer/tpuf-benchmark/README.md

 ### Reproducing website benchmarks

-All benchmarks were run on a c2-standard-30 instance running in us-central1.
+All benchmarks were run on a c2-standard-30 instance running in GCP us-central1.

-By default, `benchmark-duration` is 10 minutes, and can be configured with a flag.
-At the end of the benchmark, the script will aggregate the results into a final report, which will be written to disk under `benchmark-results-[timestamp]`.

-1 million, 768 dimensional vectors (sourced from [wikipedia-22-12-en-embeddings](https://huggingface.co/datasets/Cohere/wikipedia-22-12-en-embeddings))

-- for `hot` benchmarks (i.e. all data is in cache), use `templates/query_default.json.tmpl`
-- for `cold` benchmarks (i.e. bypassing cache), use `templates/query_disable_cache.json.tmpl`

 ```bash
 ./tpuf-benchmark \